ioccc-src/winner/1992/lush/README.md

 The current status of this entry is:

 ```
-STATUS: doesn't work with some compilers - please provide alternative code or fix for all compilers
+STATUS: doesn't work with some compilers - please provide alternative code or fix for more compilers
 ```

 For more detailed information see [1992 lush in bugs.md](/bugs.md#1992-lush).